sufst/c-workshop/README.md

 5. Make a function that takes a pointer to a `struct` and prints each field to the command line
 6. Using the GPIO library (`gpio.h`), create a GPIO pin then continuously take a user value and write it to the pin.
 7. Create another GPIO pin and run your function which prints a `struct` to print the GPIO pin `struct` whenever the value of the pin is above 128.
-8. If you get this far, look at multithreading (`pthreads`) and synchronisation.
-Run two functions at once, one which adds `struct`s to an array (a queue), then one which reads from the counter and prints the `struct` to the terminal.
+8. If you get this far, look at multithreading (`pthreads`) and synchronisation in C. Run two functions at once, one which adds `struct`s to an array (a queue), then one which reads from the counter and prints the `struct` to the terminal.
 (Hint: this is a producer-consumer synchronisation problem.)

 ## Compiling